 - Read/respond – Read and absorb the information shared and/or quickly reply back to the person with a quick response.
 And then archive it.

 - Calendar It – For items that take more time, block time on your calendar for when you can research or think about the response.
 Then respond to the person and let them know when you’ll be back in touch.
 (This step prevents them from filling up your inbox with follow-ups.)
-It’s OK to leave this email in your inbox until you can respond.
+It’s OK to leave this in your inbox until you can respond.
 Or follow the filing plan in Step 3.

 - File – Store the email in a structured folder system.
 Or follow our practice of storing the information in the tool you would use to reference it.
 Storing the information in appropriate locations avoids searching through email to find the information.
 Examples of this are your CRM and your project management tool.
-Make sure the email finds its way to the proper location.
-Better yet, make sure you communicate from the CRM and project management tool to avoid the emails coming into your email box.
+Make sure the message finds its way to the proper location.
+Better yet, make sure you communicate from the CRM and project management tool to avoid the emails coming into your emails.

 - Junk / Spam – Mark it as junk, spam, or even better, unsubscribe to it altogether if it is from a reputable source that you can trust not to make things worse.